A continuous multiple hypothesis testing framework for optimal exoplanet detection: Acknowledgements

 \section{Acknowledgements}

-N. C. Hara thanks Gwenaël Boué for his insightful remarks, Roberto Trotta for his suggestions, Michaël Crétignier for providing the HD21693 HARPS data and A. Leleu for his comments on dynamical stability.
+N. C. Hara thanks Gwenaël Boué for his insightful remarks, Roberto Trotta for his suggestions, Michaël Crétignier for providing the HD21693 HARPS data, Julien Bect for pointing out resemblances with the label-swtching problem, and A. Leleu for his comments on dynamical stability.
 N. C. Hara and J.-B. Delisle acknowledge the financial support of the National Centre for Competence in Research PlanetS of the Swiss National Science Foundation (SNSF).
 T. de Poyferr\'e aknowledges support by the NSF under Grant No.DMS-1928930 while participating in a program hosted by MSRI in Berkeley, Ca, during Spring 2021.